Advancing Gene Therapy for Glanzmann Thrombasthenia: Urgent Support Needed

 Gene Therapy for Glanzmann's Thrombasthenia

-– David A. Wilcox, PhD
+—David A. Wilcox, PhD

-For direct support, send checks made to the Medical College of Wisconsin and in the designation state “For Dr. Wilcox Glanzmann Thrombasthenia Research” to
+To mail your donation, write your check out to the “Medical College of Wisconsin” and in the designation state “For Dr. Wilcox Glanzmann Thrombasthenia Research” to

-David A. Wilcox , PhD
+David A. Wilcox, PhD

 Department of Pediatrics, MFRC 6014